-- Continue to use Buckeye doctors and other providers until the day you are a member of your new health plan. - If you have not received a member ID card from your new plan before the first day of the month of your membership, call the plan's Member Services department.
-If they are unable to help you, call the Medicaid Hotline at 1-800-324-8680; TTY 1-800 292-3572. - If you have any medical visits scheduled, please call your new plan to be sure that these providers are on the new plan's list of providers and any needed paperwork is done.
-Some examples of when you should call your new plan include: when you have an appointment to see a new doctor, a surgery, blood test or x-ray scheduled and especially if you are pregnant.
+- 1. Continue to use [MCP Name] doctors and other providers until the day you are a member of your new health plan or back on regular Medicaid. - If you chose a new MCP and have not received a member ID card before the first day of the month when you are a member of the new plan, call the [MCP Name] Member Services Department.
+If they are unable to help you, call the Medicaid Hotline at 1-800-324-8680; TTY 1-800 292-3572. - 3.
+If you were allowed to return to the regular Medicaid card and you have not received a new Medicaid card, call your county caseworker. - 4.
+If you have chosen a new MCP and have any medical visits scheduled, please call your new plan to be sure that these providers are on the new plan's list of providers and any needed paperwork is done.
+Some examples of when you should call your new plan include: when you have an appointment to see a new doctor, a surgery, blood test or x-ray scheduled and especially if you are pregnant. - 5.
+If you were allowed to return to regular Medicaid and have any medical visits scheduled, please call the providers to be sure that they will take the regular Medicaid card.